maciej3031/arts_app/readme.txt

 - html templates are located in arts/templates
 - configuration settings are located in 10_articles/settings.py
 - migrations are located in arts/migrations
+- WebPageParser contains classes that are responsible for web scrapping and parsing
 - there is my_script.py in arts/management.
-It downloads articles  from the Internet, parses them and saves in the db.
+It is command that downloads articles  from the Internet, parses them and saves in the db.
 Script uses bs4 and requests libs.

 4. To do:
 - poll,